umbraco/UmbracoDocs/Umbraco-Headless/index.md

 # Umbraco Headless

-In this section you will find documentation on how to manage, configure and work with Umbraco Headless.
+In this section you will find documentation on how to work with Umbraco Headless.

 It includes API documentation, the basics on how to get started and how to work with the available Client Libraries.